wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 Script: 5.LOSO.delta.r

-Output: 5_LOSO_NEU.delta.spearman.r.txt (which contains the delta spearman's r and the z-score for the MetaG-MetaB pair when each species was iteratively removed)
+Output: 5_LOSO_NEU.delta.spearman.r.txt (the delta spearman's r and the z-score for the MetaG-MetaB pair when each species was iteratively removed)
 ```

 - Calculate contribution of each species to the turnover of KOs between COPD and control.